National Cancer Institute

 recurrent nasopharyngeal cancer

-Treatment of Recurrent Nasopharyngeal Cancer
+Treatment of Stage IVB and Recurrent Nasopharyngeal Cancer

 For information about the treatments listed below, see the Treatment Option Overview section.